 £200 deposit.
 All students are billed for this when they first matriculate with the College and is refundable upon your departure as long as you have not damaged any College property, or owe the College money in any other way.
 Please note this is not an accommodation deposit - even if you move out of College Accommodation during your course, your Caution Money is not refunded to you until you have graduated from your course.

 The University fee does not include any accommodation costs.
-If you are staying in one of the College's Graduate Residences you will be billed for your rent on a termly basis at the rents given on the Room Rents page.
-Water, gas, elecricity and internet are all included in the accommodation charge.
+If you are staying in one of the College's residences for postgraduate students you will be billed for your rent on a termly basis at the rents given on the Room Rents page.
+Water, gas, electricity and internet are all included in the accommodation charge.

-All Graduate students are automatically enrolled as members of the MCR unless they opt-out at the begining of the year.
+All postgraduate students are automatically enrolled as members of the MCR unless they opt-out at the beginning of the year.
 MCR membership is charged at £13.00 per term.

-If you are living in one of the Graduate residences you will need to have any electrical appliances PAT tested at the beginning of the year.
-An email will be circuated to let you know when the PAT testing will take place.
+If you are living in one of the postgraduate residences you will need to have any electrical appliances tested at the beginning of the year for which you will be charged.
+An email will be circulated to let you know when the testing will take place.